BerkhanBerkdemir/BerkhanBerkdemir.github.io/_posts/2019-03-04-sorry-but-won-t-run-ubuntu-anymore.md

 interface.
 That wasn't just like Windows, it was different than others because of that it felt me special.

-In 2014-2015, my dad invited to me to Dell Sonicwall firewall showcase &mdash; I was using Windows system BTW.
+In 2014-2015, my father invited to me to Dell Sonicwall firewall showcase &mdash; I was using Windows system BTW.
 I had heard firewall systems use Linux, but I had no idea about **why**?
 If we look at my age, 15, it is just normal for me to don't understand anything about Linux because at that time, I don't have any background of how computer works.
 So, I didn't find the answer of *why*?

 > Many of my friends know that I'm fan of IBM servers because I grew up with one
 > of them: IBM eServer xSeries 205 aka. x205